 Step #6: Engage the Audience

 Engaging the audience is a strategy you’ll learn along the way.
-It’s something newbie bloggers don’t understand at the beginning, but someday they realize that visitors who have nothing to do with your blog’s mission, meaning they’re coming on irrelevant article (which you posted unintentionally) and it doesn’t come in-line with your affiliate marketing plan, which will clearly show that you can’t make money off of those visitors because the intention isn’t there in them.
+It’s something newbie bloggers don’t understand at the beginning, but someday they realize that visitors who have nothing to do with your blog’s mission, meaning they’re coming on irrelevant article (which you posted unintentionally) and it doesn’t come in-line with your affiliate marketing plan or guide, which will clearly show that you can’t make money off of those visitors because the intention isn’t there in them.
 This is how conversion rate is studied and improved.
 If you’re delivering what exactly readers need and your product/affiliate plan does belong to the topic that you’re covering, then it could be a whole new game around.
 In fact, the engagement is a process in the blogosphere in which a blogger does everything possible to help guide the reader through different ways to stay on the blog and keep digging the mud in order to make him spend more time on your site.
 Related Post Taxonomy might help bloggers to add related posts underneath their blog posts.
 Inline Related Posts Plugin does the similar thing to engage the audience.

 Step #7: Give Value to the Readership